ad0596/f.sh/README.md

 A P2P Cli and REST tool to share files between 2 users

 ## FshServer
-A simple Spring-Boot REST api that stands as an intermediate node which has only 1 job i.e. get the connection requests and share each other's connection info between 2 clients (SENDER & RECEIVER)
+A simple Spring-Boot REST api that stands as an intermediate node which has only 1 job i.e. get the connection requests and share each other's connection info between 2 clients (SENDER & RECEIVER).

 ## FshClient
 This application is the one that represents a user as a SENDER or RECEIVER.